 Rather than purchasing processed and polished diamond, a few big players have ability to process diamond by themselves, vertically integrating their business model.
 Chow Tai Fook now purchases rough diamond from Alsora and Rio Tinto, and has 5 Jewelry Manufacturing Companies in mainland China, covering upstream raw material procurement, and rough diamond cutting and polishing, and midstream product development, manufacturing and quality assurance.

-6 There is still much room for jewelry for male and children
+6. There is still much room for jewelry for men and children

-The jewelry market is dominated by females as target consumers for a long time.
+China’s jewelry market consumption is dominated by females.
 63% of jewelry products are purchased by females, and this number would go up with an increase in unit price.

 While the traditional women’s market is fiercely competitive, the male jewelry market is still in the early stage of its development.
 As well as traditional jewelry items, such as rings, the men’s market also includes such solely masculine items as tie clips, cufflinks, and belt buckles.
 The interest of mainland male consumers in jewelry products stems mainly from their taste for diamonds.
 Among Chinese males in the 30-44 age group, 67% wish to own diamonds.
 Compared with the relentless growth in overall demand, though, the development of the mainland male jewelry market is relatively slow.